"The world owes you nothing. It was here first."

 Inside the Mooch lives a burned-out Codependent who gave until he broke.

 The Mooch takes because he once gave too much.
 His entitlement is compensation.
 His exploitation is armor.
-Underneath the endless receiving is a man who burned out trying to provide.
+Below the endless receiving is a man who burned out trying to provide.

 He resents givers because he was one.
 He knows the exhaustion, the resentment, the feeling of being used up.
 His taking is revenge against the world that drained him and the people who never reciprocated.